-Australia is not cheap and you need to be earning dollars as soon as possible really as you will soon see your savings disappear.
+Australia is not cheap, and you need to be earning dollars as soon as possible, as you will quickly see your savings disappear.

 a) Accommodation in Australia

-We rent a furnished 2 bedroom apartment and that costs $400 a week.
-You need to pay a month’s rent as a deposit and the first 2 week’s rent upfront.
+We rent a furnished two-bedroom apartment, which costs $400 a week.
+You need to pay a month’s rent as a deposit and the first two week’s rent upfront.

-We eat out a lot and I would say a meal for 2 with a drink cost between $60-100 but again that depends on the type of restaurant!
+We eat out a lot, and I would say a meal for 2 with a drink cost between $60-100, but that depends on the type of restaurant!

-Again not cheap.
-It is best to buy seasonal produce as its more affordable.
 We spend about $250 a week on groceries for 2.
-There aren’t many supermarkets to choose from but finding a local market for fruit and vegetables may save some money.
+There aren’t many supermarkets to choose from, but finding a local market for fruit and vegetables may save some money.

 Not at all.
 I have found everyone I have met to be so friendly and welcoming.
 Australians are used to people wanting to live here and seem happy to welcome us!